-A study of myth in the worlds religions, relying on the video series, The Power of Myth, featuring Joseph Campbell.
+A study of myth in the worlds religions, relying on the video series.
+The Power of Myth, featuring Joseph Campbell.

-REL 211D JEWISH LITURGICAL YEAR
+JEWISH LITURGICAL YEAR REL 211D

-A survey of Jewish holidays and festivals that introduces the student to Biblical texts, Rabbinic literature, medieval theology, and modern Jewish thought.
+Three credit hours A survey of Jewish holidays and festivals that introduces the student to Biblical texts, Rabbinic literature, medieval theology, and modern Jewish thought.
 Special attention will be given to the historical development of each holiday and the relationship between belief and practice in Judaism.

-DEATH AND THE AFTERLIFE IN THE REL 215I WORLD'S RELIGIONS
+DEATH AND THE AFTERLIFE IN THE REL 215 WORLD'S RELIGIONS